 Is your air conditioning system not cooling or not working at all?
-Check out our interactive photo that helps troubleshoot five common AC problems.
+Check out our interactive photo that helps troubleshoot five frequently asked questions about AC problems.

 When it comes time to fire up your AC for the season, does your cooling system sound like a velociraptor is trapped inside it?
-Are there bumps and groans you’ve never heard before?
+Are there bumps and groans you’ve never heard the unit make before?
 Is the cooling just not cool?
 Your system might be falling prey to one of five common problems.
-Troubleshoot these issues with tips from Craig Martin, director of heating and cooling at Sears.
+Troubleshoot these issues with tips from Craig Marin, director of heating and cooling at Sears.

 LIKELY CULPRIT: If your AC just doesn’t work, period, your first line of defense is checking the batteries in your thermostat.
 If the batteries are good, check your system’s circuit breaker.
 If that’s fine, make sure it’s set to “cool.”
 Still nothing?
 Call in an expert.